Terms of Service

 • Damages arising from the quality, non-completion, or delay of any work

-• Damages arising from payment processing failures, delays, or errors by Stripe or card networks
+• Damages arising from payment processing failures, delays, or errors by Stripe, banks, card networks, or other payment method providers

 • Damages arising from unauthorized access to your account due to your failure to secure credentials